Renumics/awesome-anything2vec/README.md

 - How popular the model or library is.
 - How coding effort is required to use the model (in T-shirt sizes): S: < 5 lines, M: <50 lines, L: >50 lines.
-- Wether the application of the model requires additional training on your own data.
+- Wether the application of the model requires and/or allows additional training on your own data.
 - Resources such as hands-on examples, the corresponding paper, or a compact explanation of the method.